Itheum/architecture-diagrams/live_whitepaper.md

 As detailed in the above sections, the Itheum Data DEX allows for the trade of personal data.
 The reward for each trade will be distributed in the platform’s native $ITHEUM utility tokens.
 As the demand for $ITHEUM tokens grows we anticipate there will be malicious individuals or parties that try and “game the system” to obtain $ITHEUM tokens or disrupt the market activity of legitimate data trade.

 ## Types of Attacks <a name="fraud-2"></a>
-The following are some attack scenarios we anticipate:
+Following are some attack scenarios we anticipate:

 ### 1. Selling Fake Data
 A malicious user or a botnet can potentially spin up 100s of addresses and upload fake data files.
 The intention here would be to spray attack dummy datasets and mask them as legitimate datasets.
-E.g. If a Data Coalition that aligns with the “sale of health data for commercial use-cases” has a high return in terms of sales — the malicious party can upload fake data and tag it as legitimate blood pressure readings.
-The malicious party can then align to the above Data Coalition and the data is then piped into the Data Coalition’s data pool.
+For example, if a Data Coalition that aligns with the “sale of health data for commercial use-cases” has a high return in terms of sales — the malicious party can upload fake data and tag it as legitimate blood pressure readings.
+The malicious party can then align to the above Data Coalition and the data gets piped into the Data Coalition’s data pool.
 This kind of attack will diminish the data quality of the overall Data Coalition as buyers will rate the pool data quality as low and/or request refunds.
-The malicious party would intend to attempt to pass for legitimate data and in return earn some $ITHEUM tokens before the act is discovered and blacklisted.
+The malicious party would attempt to pass fake data for legitimate data and earn some $ITHEUM tokens in return before the act is discovered and blacklisted.

 The attack can also happen in a direct peer-to-peer sale method, where the malicious user uploads fake data, write up an appealing and legitimate data preview headline and hope that a buyer will be tricked into making the $ITHEUM transfer before discovering the data is fake.

 ###2) Selling “Doctored Data”
 This is similar to the above attack but instead of uploading and selling fully fake data, the Data Creator/Seller doctors or manufactures data to look like it’s accurate.
 For example, as blood pressure data has a standard “mask” (e.g. 123/89) they can generate some random data that looks like accurate data (134/32, 123/90).
-They can use scripting to generate bulk quantities of doctored data and automate the upload and sale of it as described in the above section (i.e. via a Data Coalition or direct peer-to-peer sale)
+They can use scripting to generate bulk quantities of doctored data and then automate the upload and sale of it as described in the above section (i.e. via a Data Coalition or direct peer-to-peer sale)

 ###3) DDOS/Spam via Fake Orders
-This is very similar to the attack described in the "Selling Fake Data" section but the intention here is more to disrupt the natural marketplace activity by spamming it with fake data orders that make it impossible for legitimate orders to be viewed and purchased.
+This is very similar to the attack described in the "Selling Fake Data" section but the intention here is more to disrupt the natural marketplace activity by spamming it with fake data orders that make it impossible for legitimate orders to be viewed and processed.
 The attacker/s can spin up multiple identities and advertise small bits of data for sale until they pollute the marketplace or the Data Coalition’s data pools with fake activity.

 ###4) Uploading Irrelevant/Inappropriate Data
 In this type of attack, a malicious user will attempt to bring reputation damage to the Itheum Data DEX by uploading irrelevant or inappropriate data.
 They may masquerade as a legitimate user and then disrupt the credibility of the platform by uploading bad data that will be seen by other legitimate users of the platform.
 This may also bring about regulation concerns if the data is especially inappropriate.
 Over time this type of attack will "spam" the natural, organic network activity and degrade the reputation of the Itheum Data DEX.

 ###5) Sybil Attack
-This type of attack is something all distributed systems and blockchains are prone to and involves malicious parties using “multiple identities” to flood a chain to take control of governance or core functionalities (like producing blocks in a blockchain or voting in their fake proposals).
+This type of attack is something that all distributed systems and blockchains are prone to.
+It involves malicious parties using “multiple identities” to flood a chain to take control of governance or core functionalities (like producing blocks in a blockchain or voting in their fake proposals).
 The Itheum Data DEX is built on EVM and non-EVM compatible chains (Elrond, Ethereum, Polygon, etc) — so the inherent risk of Sybil attacks on the core chains will impact Itheum’s data trade activity.
 The Itheum Data DEX is also prone to Sybil Attacks of a different type; where a malicious user, masquerading as a Data Creator/Seller can spin up multiple identities and flood the marketplace with fake orders or attempt to take control of the governance and voting activities that are core to the Data Coalitions.

 ## Methods for Prevention <a name="fraud-3"></a>
 The following methods are (or will be) implemented to mitigate the above attack vectors.

 <br />
-- The selling of personal data (either via direct peer-to-peer sales or via a Data Coalition) involves an “advertising process” (described in a section above) — where the integrity of the raw data is advertised on-chain to facilitate the trade process.
-As this is a “write-transaction” it does require GAS to complete.
-If a malicious user is attempting to spam or dump fake datasets for sale on the marketplace, the GAS cost implication will make it impractical. (this is especially true if the chain is Ethereum, but for low GAS fee chains like Elrond or Polygon — the risk remains but at lower levels).
+- The selling of personal data (either via direct peer-to-peer sales or via a Data Coalition) involves an “advertising process” (described in a section above), where the integrity of the raw data is advertised on-chain to facilitate the trade process.
+As this is a “write-transaction”, it does require GAS to complete.
+If a malicious user is attempting to spam or dump fake datasets for sale on the marketplace, the GAS cost implication will make it impractical.
+This is especially true if the chain is Ethereum, but for low GAS fee chains like Elrond or Polygon, the risk remains but at lower levels.
 This is applicable for direct peer-to-peer sales of Data Packs as well as for sales of Data NFTs.

 <br />
 - Currently, a Data Preview is attached to each Data Pack and Data NFT sale offer.
-When a user puts “Data Previews” they are currently manually entered, this allows for a malicious user to put in a fake preview and upload fake data.
+When a user puts “Data Previews” they are currently manually entered, allowing for a malicious user to put in a fake preview and upload fake data.

     ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xdn1bxsxdqkbclw1rhkn.png)
     > _Data Previews can be “Gamed” as it’s manually entered_